scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 So, does regular season PF correlate with championships?
 For the most part, yes.
 The past four champions were Mark (2023), Mark (2022), Matt (2021), and Travis (2020).
 Despite consistently leading the league in PF, Scottie and Callen have yet to win a championship (although Scottie did lose in the finals twice during these four seasons).
 Mark and Travis are in the top four scorers, and Matt's championship season looks like an outlier compared with his average performance.
 With this in mind, does regular season PA correlate better with championships?

-First, we need to compute points against for each week in the Pandas `DataFrame`, since this is not available in the API:
+First, we need to compute points against for each week in the Pandas `DataFrame` since this is not available in the API:

 ```python
 def calculate_points_against(row):